microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-07.md

 <!-- markdownlint-disable MD002 MD041 -->

-In this section we will be building your first ASP.NET project application for to process the Microsoft Graph Data Connect data that was exported.
+In this section, we will be building your first ASP.NET project application to process the Microsoft Graph Data Connect data that was exported.

 ## Create a new ASP.NET project